dockfo/bootstrap-notify/README.md

-	vMargin		- distance in pixels from the top or bottom margin of the document body notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing in pixels between notification autoHide	- true for autohide or false for manually close the notification autoHideInd	- true display, as progressive bar, the time remaining for closing the notification autoHideTime	- display duration in msec
+	vMargin		- distance in pixels from the top or bottom margin of the document body notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing in pixels between notification autoHide	- autohide or manually close the notification autoHideInd	- display, as progressive bar, the time remaining for closing the notification autoHideTime	- display duration in msec
-	hideOnClick	- true hide notification on click
+	hideOnClick	- hide notification on click
 	showTransition	- name of the show transition showDuration	- show transition duration in mscec hideTransition	- name of the hide transition